 Memorial Hermann is committed to reducing and ultimately eliminating these racial and ethnic disparities.
 Each year, Memorial Hermann Health System cares for more than 25,000 laboring mothers from every ethnic, economic and racial background.
-Sixty percent live at or below poverty level.
-Forty percent are eligible for Medicaid.

 In April 2021, the Memorial Hermann Maternal Equity, Diversity and Inclusion (EDI) Council was formed to fully understand the SMM problem and to identify and begin to address the underlying causes.
 The Council began by looking at the morbidities—the underlying health conditions—that lead to pregnancy complications for these laboring moms.
 The Council is one of several Memorial Hermann EDI councils which identify and undertake key initiatives designed to make a real difference in the lives of underserved communities across Greater Houston.